 Elsewhere on the walk you come to the church of St Martin’s-on-the-Walls, said to be the most complete Saxon church in Dorset.
 It was originally built in the 7th century, but the current building is from the early 11th century.
 And at Bell’s Orchard you can see one of the original entrances to the town.
 This is where the ancient pathway to Poole Harbour intersected with the fortifications.

-What Else Can You See And Do In Wareham?
+What Else Can You See And Do When Visiting Wareham?

 You can visit the Wareham Town Museum to learn about the town’s history and its connection with the soldier and scholar T E Lawrence (Lawrence of Arabia).
 Elsewhere, the Church of Lady St Mary is of Saxon origin, dating goes back to around 700.
 However, it was rebuilt in the Middle Ages and again in Victorian times.